Alimjoo/Alimjoo.github.io/_posts/2022-01-07-install-archlinux.md

 ## Internet

-After reboot, connect the internet using `nmtui` command(is you want to use WiFi).
+After reboot, connect the internet using `nmtui` command(if you want to use WiFi), or you can use [iwd](https://wiki.archlinux.org/title/Iwd#iwctl) if you have installed in the previous step.

-## Graphics Driver
+## Graphics Driver(optional, depends on you cpu)
 ```sh
 sudo pacman -S  xf86-video-intel
 ```